shaphon/ModtheArk/README.md

 ### About gdata.json
 This mod may become more useful if you use ArkLib at the same time.

-If you don't know what `ImagePath` is, see LoadPNG. `"Here is ImagePath"` should be all replaced by  `ImagePath`.
+If you don't know what `ImagePath` is, see LoadPNG. `"Here is ImagePath"` should be all replaced by  `ImagePath`.Some of the Image has a default value in ChronoArk.

 Every .json means what you should add to gdata.json.
 Do not delete the useless part of the original gdata format.

 eg: `"Icon":""` is nessary although you have `"_Icon_Moded_Path": "Here is ImagePath"`

+Is `"_gdeType_..."` actually used in ChronoArk?
+I am not sure.
 #### Buff
 ```json
 {